 At the end of 2016, René Kersanté retired, putting down his hoe and pitchfork and leaving his four hectares of land to lie fallow.
-After a call for projects by the city of Saint-Denis, the Parti Poétique and the Ferme de Gally have been selected to take the relay.
-(Article in French)
+After a call for projects by the city of Saint-Denis, the Parti Poétique and the Ferme de Gally were selected to take the relay.